About Appalachian Studies Association

 The mission of the Appalachian Studies Association is to promote and engage dialogue, research, scholarship, education, creative expression, and action among a diverse and inclusive group of scholars, educators, practitioners, grassroots activists, students, individuals, groups and institutions.
 Our mission is driven by our commitment to foster quality of life, democratic participation and appreciation of Appalachian experiences regionally, nationally and internationally.

-Click below for a PDF of the By Laws
+Click the arrow below for a PDF of the Bylaws.

 Want to know more about who we are?
 Click the arrow below.